 Lang Center for Civic & Social Responsibility

 Dr. Price has been with the Lang Center since 2016.
 During that time, she has been involved in several projects and initiatives, including Dare2Soar, the President's Sustainability Research Fellowship, and Get Out The Vote.
 From 2017-2019, she co-directed (with Peggy Seiden) Friends, Peace, and Sanctuary—a project that connected book artists with resettled individuals from Iraq and Syria to co-create new works of art and literature.
-Currently, she oversees the Social Impact Summer Scholarship for students; Engaged Scholarship Teaching Grant for faculty; and works on special projects.
+Currently, she oversees the Social Impact Summer Scholarship for students; Engaged Scholarship Teaching Grant for faculty; and works on special projects, including Swarthmore's partnership with the Pulitzer Center on Crisis Reporting.
 She also serves as the liaison for the Lang Center's Faculty-Led Programs, and is more heavily involved with Arts in Action.